-It was late at night.
-I had handed a large refactor to Claude Code and walked away.
-When I came back, there it was: "context window exceeded."
+You hand a large refactor to Claude Code, walk away, and come back to find "context window exceeded."
 Work stopped.
-I had no idea how far it had gotten.
-The files were in a half-finished state, and I didn't have the context in my head to pick up where it left off.
+No idea how far it got.
+The files are in a half-finished state, and you don't have the context in your head to pick up where it left off.
+If this sounds familiar, you're not alone—it's one of the most common complaints in developer communities.

-That painful experience taught me everything in this article.
-By the end, you'll have a complete playbook for preventing context window errors—and recovering cleanly when they do happen.
+This article covers everything you need: a complete playbook for preventing context window errors and recovering cleanly when they do happen.

 What Is the "Context Window Exceeded" Error in Claude Code?